rabestro/rabestro.github.io/_posts/2023-08-29-blackbox-testing-set-matrix-zeroes.md

 - Input: `[[0, 0], [0, 0]]`
 - Expected Outcome: `[[0, 0], [0, 0]]`

-👤 1.
-Add more cases with a non-square matrix
-2. Could you print the matrices in a more human-readable form?
+👤 Add more cases with a non-square matrix.
+Could you print the matrices in a more human-readable form?

 🤖 Sure, I will add more test cases with non-square matrices and present the matrices in a more human-readable form.